Finding

 1 July 1889

-- For all Alternative Performance Measures included in this Strategic Report, please see definitions in the Glossary on pages 103 to 106.
+For all Alternative Performance Measures and other definitions refer to the Glossary on pages 110 to 114.

 Our Purpose